jimmidyson/kuisp/README.md

 serving of static HTML/JavaScript UIs, backed by possibly multiple RESTful API services.
 KUISP does the following:

-* serve static content from the speficied directory
+* serve static content from the speicified directory
 * use [Golang templates](http://golang.org/pkg/text/template/)
 to create configuration files from specified templates & environment variables